ToasterPanic/bookmarklets/README.md

 # bookmarklets4school
-some bookmarklets im working on made to fill in the roles of extensions i cant install at school
+some bookmarklets im working on made to fill in the roles of things i cant use at school